ffund/ml-notebooks/notebooks/6-knn-voter-classification-2020-hw.md

 To realize these goals, you should modify the `custom_distance` function as follows:

 * for a row in `a` and each row in `b`, count the number of values missing in *either* `a`, `b`, or both.
-* then, add a penalty that scales with "number of missing values" to the L1 distance that the original `custom_distance` computes.
+* then, compute a penalty that scales with "number of missing values".
+Add this penalty to the L1 distance that the original `custom_distance` computes.

 :::